arkanath/SleekArchive/README.md

 1. Download source files to your php-mysql enabled host.
 2. Edit credentials.php to set your credentials.
 3. You are all set to go!

+**Permissions**:

+This application also writes the entries to files for rich text, make sure you provide necessary permissions.
+E.g. `sudo chmod -R 777 Journal/*`